-Just because you think it’s going to be easy for you to finish a freelance photography job quickly, don’t say that you can finish it by tonight.
-You never know what will come up, and definitely shouldn’t do anything that could potentially sacrifice the quality of your work and hurt your image as a freelance photographer.
+Just because you think it will be easy for you to finish a freelance photography job quickly, don’t say you can finish it by tonight.
+You never know what will come up, and you definitely shouldn’t do anything that could potentially sacrifice the quality of your work and hurt your image as a freelance photographer.

-Speed (and why I use Lightroom.)
+Speed (and why I use Lightroom)

 Never stop creating

 Just because you think you’ve reached a point at which your work is of a high standard doesn’t mean you should stop learning.
-There will always be things you can improve on and if this isn’t photography specifically, spend the time learning how to edit better/faster in Lightroom because that directly affects the quality of the work you deliver to clients.
+You make money and can call yourself a professional, but you should never stop learning.
+There will always be things you can improve on.
+If this isn’t photography specifically, spend the time learning how to edit better/faster in Lightroom because that directly affects the quality of the work you deliver to clients.

 Both are incredible investments that will help you become a successful freelance photographer…